We've combed the West for the very best flavor experiences, all worthy of a culinary pilgrimage

 It used to be easy to find abalone off the California coast, and anyone could wade out at low tide and nab a couple of plate-size beauties without much effort.
 Now the mollusk is extremely scarce, collecting them is a sport for the brave, and regulations are extremely strict, with just a small portion of the Northern California and Southern Oregon coast open to sport divers.
 Only free diving is permitted, which means you hold a single breath—no scuba tanks allowed—and dive down to find, measure (using a gauge to ensure the abalone is larger than the legal minimum size), and harvest the abalone.
 While there are a few schools and instructors who offer formal training, it’s most common for people to learn from friends who are already divers themselves.

-For those not drawn in by the idea of deep diving without oxygen, there are a few places to buy farm-raised abalone, such as the Abalone Farm in Cayucos, California, and Monterey Abalone Company in Monterey.
+For those not drawn in by the idea of deep diving without oxygen, try the Monterey Abalone Company in Monterey--it's one of the few places to buy farm-raised abalone.